hazelcast/hazelcast-jet-reference-manual/docs/200_Getting_Started/050_Start_Jet_and_Execute_a_Job.md

 Before we go on, let us spend some time explaining the code needed to start a Jet cluster, load it with sample data, and submit jobs to it.

-We'll break down the code into the following steps:

-1. Start a Jet cluster.
-2. Populate an `IMap` with sample data.
-4. Submit a Jet job for execution.

 You can use the same template both for raw DAGs built with Core API and pipelines built with the Pipeline API.

 To start a new Jet cluster, we must start some Jet instances.
-Typically these would be started on separate machines, but for the purposes of this tutorial we'll be using the same JVM for both instances.
-We can start them as shown below:
+Typically these would be started on separate machines, but for simple practice we'll be using the same JVM for both instances.
+We can start them as shown
+below:

 ```java
 public class WordCount {